 In a production system, a Dispatcher and an http Apache server will always sit in front of an AEM publish instance.
 They provide caching and security services for the AEM system, so it is paramount to test code and content updates against the Dispatcher as well.

-In order to prepare your AEM headless project for launch, you need to make sure that all constituent parts of your project are functioning well.
+To prepare your AEM headless project for launch, you need to make sure that all constituent parts of your project are functioning well.

 To do that, you must put everything together: code, content, and configuration and test it in a local development environment for go live readiness.